bmoren/networkPoetics/README.md

 # networkPoetics

-A WiFi captive portal for Raspberry Pi Pico W. When devices connect to the network it creates, a portal page appears automatically — serving whatever HTML, images, and media you put on it.
+A WiFi captive portal for Raspberry Pi Pico W 2.
+When devices connect to the network it creates, a portal page appears automatically — serving whatever HTML, images, and media you put on it.

 Built for network poetry, art installations, and offline creative experiences.